Factbox - Trump fills top jobs for his administration

 Haley, 44, has been the Republican governor of South Carolina since 2011 and has little experience in foreign policy or the federal government.
 The daughter of Indian immigrants, she led a successful push last year to remove the Confederate battle flag from the grounds of the South Carolina state capitol after the killing of nine black churchgoers in Charleston by a white gunman.

-Pompeo, 52, is a third-term congressman from Kansas who serves on the House of Representatives Intelligence Committee, which oversees the CIA, National Security Agency and cyber security.
-A retired Army officer and Harvard Law School graduate, Pompeo supports the U.S. government's sweeping collection of Americans' communications data and wants to scrap the nuclear deal with Iran.

-(Reporting by Washington Newsroom; Editing by Peter Cooney, Bill Trott and and Leslie Adler)
+(Reporting by Washington Newsroom; Editing by Jonathan Oatis, W Simon and Meredith Mazzilli)